 The practice of microdosing entails taking low doses of psychedelics, which are usually one-tenth of a recreational dose that causes a psychedelic experience.
 For LSD, that would, for example, be between 10 and 20 μg.
 These may be taken repeatedly, every 2 or 3 days over the course of several months, or more occasionally.

 Taking small doses of psychedelics to affect mood and performance is growing in popularity.
 However, there is very little research to back the validity of certain claims, which include improved cognition, productivity and mood.

-The Beckley Foundation together with its research partners at Maastricht University and a selection of academics across the globe are seeking to uncover more information, to both assist with harm reduction among those microdosing in their daily lives, but also importantly to support the evidence-base for the introduction of possible psychedelic medicines.
+Amanda Feilding and the Beckley Foundation, together with its research partners at Maastricht University and a selection of academics across the globe are seeking to uncover more information, to both assist with harm reduction among those microdosing in their daily lives, but also importantly to support the evidence-base for the introduction of possible psychedelic medicines.

 With the Beckley/Maastricht Programme, we are conducting a series of placebo-controlled microdosing studies to investigate in great detail this increasingly popular practice, and its potential therapeutic applications.

 Our first study, investigating the effects of various small doses of LSD on mood, cognitive functions, and tolerance to pain, has been completed in 2019, with ground-breaking results demonstrating for the first time in the lab the benefits of LSD microdosing.